 Please note that this page is currently still in development.
-I have a sh*t-ton of images to compress here, and I’m also going through and re-publishing them to the blog 😉
+I have many images to compress, and I’m also going through and re-publishing the posts under Speedpaintaday.

 Speedpaintaday is a project I undertook between 2015 – 2016, when my first contract in the entertainment industry ended (it was with Weta Workshop, where I worked as a grunt preparing props for Xhang Yimou’s film The Great Wall, as well as Peter Jackson’s WW1 Exhibition at the Dominion Museum, Wellington).